 Outside the setting of a urinary tract infection (UTI), the urinary tract was historically believed to be a sterile environment.
 This traditional dogma was based on standard microbial assessment consisting of gram staining and culturing urine in standardized media.
 Both of these microbiological evaluations are over a century old and still employed in modern microbiology laboratories.
 This belief persisted until only a decade or so ago, to the point that the Microbiome Project neglected to include the urinary tract in its strategic plans.
-With newer microbial evaluation technology, specifically non-culture techniques, this has been proven not to be the case; in fact, the genitourinary tract is not sterile.1 human urinary repertoire of bacteria reported included 225 (40.0%) species described as causative agents of UTI.
-The majority of studies published during the last decade examined the urinary microbiome in the context of specific urological symptoms (interstitial cystitis,^{3,4} male and female lower urinary tract symptom,5-7 and chronic prostatitis.8 WIth regard to the microbiome in these disease states, no single micro-organism has been found to be responsible for incontinence, interstitial cystitis, chronic prostatitis/chronic pelvic pain syndrome or any other studied conditions.
-However, there are strong signals that an altered microbiome may be implicated.^{9,10} Some bacteria appear to be more predominant in certain urinary disease states, while in others, global shifts in bacterial communities (urotypes) may be implicated.
+With newer microbial evaluation technology, specifically non-culture techniques, this has been proven not to be the case; in fact, the genitourinary tract is not sterile.1

+A recent search of the published world literature on bacteria described in the urinary tract by culture and metagenomic techniques found evidence of 562 bacterial species.2 In fact, the human urinary repertoire of bacteria report included 225 (40.0%) species described as causative agents of UTI.
+The majority of studies published during the last decade examined the urinary microbiome in the context of specific urological symptoms (interstitial cystitis [IC],^{3,4} male and female lower urinary tract symptom,5-7 and chronic prostatitis [CP].8) With regard to the microbiome in these disease states, no single micro-organism has been found to be responsible for incontinence, IC, CP/chronic pelvic pain syndrome [CPPS], or any other studied conditions; however, there are strong signals that an altered microbiome may be implicated.^{9,10} Some bacteria appear to be more predominant in certain urinary disease states, while in others, global shifts in bacterial communities (urotypes) may be implicated.